History and Timeline of Puritan Medical Products

 Puritan releases its second patented product, the DM™ Wound Measuring device.
 It joins the Popule®, a sterile foam swab for use in the field for collection of trace DNA.

-Hardwood Products Company reorganizes as two affiliated limited liability companies, Hardwood Products Company and Puritan Medical Products.
+Hardwood Products Company remains as Hardwood Products Company LP but restructures to manufacture product as two separate but affiliated companies in Guilford.
+Puritan Medical Products Company LLC is born.
 Production remains in Guilford and under founding family ownership.

 Evidence of Ingenuity